Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

 which is manifestly non-zero in the presence of electromagnetic charge.
-Without some addition to $T^{\mu\nu}$, energy/momentum cannot be conserved.
-This is the source of all the problems/paradoxes associated with developing classical dynamics of extended charged bodies\cite{tangherlini1963,rohrlich1997,yaghjian,jackson}.
+Without some addition to $T^{\mu\nu}$, energy-momentum cannot be conserved.
+This is the source of all the problems/paradoxes associated with developing classical electrodynamics of extended bodies\cite{tangherlini1963,rohrlich1997,yaghjian,jackson}.
 Some other contribution to the total stress-energy tensor is necessary to allow the total divergence to be zero, but no reasonable addition has been found, outside of including point charges, with their associated infinite masses\cite{jackson}.
 If a reasonable non-particle addition were to be included, all of the paradoxes and problems with electromagnetism would be resolved.
-In the language of this section, the divergence of an appropriate addition to the stress-energy tensor would supply expressions for $\vec{f}_b$ and $d\vec{p}_{\rm bare}$, which would allow one to solve the local equations of motion Eq.~\ref{generalMomentumConservation}.
-In Sec.~\ref{sec:tensorConstraints}, we will discuss necessary constraints on any such addition to the stress-energy tensor.
+We need the stress-energy tensor for the bare matter, $T_{\rm bare}^{\mu\nu}$, which can soak up this loss of energy-momentum from the electromagnetic field.
+If there is other matter, then we also need $T_{\rm other}^{\mu\nu}$ (for other bound matter), $T_{b,{\rm bare}}^{\mu\nu}$ and $T_{b,{\rm other}}^{\mu\nu}$ (for the binding interaction between the bare and other matter); if there is an external force, then we require $T_{\rm ext, bare}^{\mu\nu}$ and $T_{\rm ext, other}^{\mu\nu}$ to describe the energy-momentum transfer for those interactions, and so on.